All posts

 Estimated annual total$280–360$457–477$220–240

-Key Point: Traveling Mailbox has the highest base price but includes content scanning in every plan.
-For LLC owners who open and scan most of their mail, the all-inclusive model is less expensive annually than iPostal1's per-item scanning fees.
-At 60 content scans per year, iPostal1's scanning fees alone ($237) exceed the entire annual cost of Traveling Mailbox's Basic plan ($180).
+Key Point: Traveling Mailbox has the highest base price but includes scanning.
+If you open most of your mail (and you will — IRS notices aren't optional), the all-inclusive model wins.
+At 60 scans per year, iPostal1's scanning fees alone ($237) exceed Traveling Mailbox's entire annual base ($180).

 📊